shinnn/read-multiple-files/README.md

 });
 ```

-If it fails to read at least one file, it passes an error to the first argument and doesn't pass any values to the second argument.
+If it fails to read at least one of the files, it passes an error to the first argument and doesn't pass any values to the second argument.

 ```javascript
 var readMultipleFiles = require('read-multiple-files');